andresmadeddie/Security-Offensive-Defensive-Forensics/Offensive/Penetration Testing Report Target2.md

 Vulnerability | Description | Impact
 ---|---|---
-**CWE-200** Exposure of sensitive Information to an unauthorized actor | The product exposes sensitive Information to an actor that is not explicitly authorized to have access | Allowing sensitive information to be compromised so easily can result in a breach that can have significant effects on your business
 **CWE-548** Exposure of information through directory browsing | A directory listing is inappropriately exposed, yielding potentially sensitive information to attackers | Allowing an bad actor to obtain more information about your server could allow them to further their attack
 **CVE-2016-10033** Remote Code Execution Vulnerability in PHPMailer | HPMailer allows extra parameters in the mail command and consequently executes arbitrary code | An attacker can execute commands on the web server remotely  allowing them to further compromise the target.